 What Is a Histogram with Bins?

-4 Ways to Create a Histogram in Excel with Bins
+How to Create a Histogram in Excel with Bins: 5 Simple Ways

-1. Create a Histogram Using Statistic Chart in Excel 2016 and Later Versions
+1. Create a Histogram Using Statistic Chart in Excel (for 2016 and Later Versions)

-If you are using Excel 2016 or later versions, you can create a histogram in excel with bins by inserting a statistic chart.
+If you are using Excel 2016 or later versions, you can create a histogram in Excel with bins by inserting a statistical chart.
 Follow the steps below to learn how to do that.

-- After that, the following histogram will be inserted.
+- After that, the following histogram will be generated.
+Excel recognizes the statistical data range and gives us 3 sets by default.

 - Finally, the histogram will look as follows.